rfinnie/turku-agent/README.md

 and the following non-Python requirements:

 * rsync, for transferring files from turku-agent to turku-storage.
-A turku-specific rsyncd, bound to localhost, will be maintained by turku-agent.
+A turku-specific rsyncd, bound to localhost, will be maintained by turku-agent and running during the lifetime of the turku-agent-ping backup.

 Several periodic programs will also need to be run; .cron or systemd .service/.timer examples are available in the source distribution (pick either cron or systemd).